 Section 220.127.116.11 of the University System of Georgia Board of Regents Policy Manual defines Mandatory student fees as fees which are paid by all students as required by the Board of Regents or as required by the institution subject to approval by the Board of Regents.

-At Valdosta State University, proposals to increase mandatory student fees and proposals to create new mandatory student fees must first be entered in the University’s Strategic Planning database, receive the recommendation of the President and finally, receive approval from a campus committee composed of at least 50 percent students.
+At Valdosta State University, proposals to increase mandatory student fees and proposals to create new mandatory student fees must first be submitted for approval, receive the recommendation of the President and finally, receive approval from a campus committee composed of at least 50 percent students.
 Students are appointed by the institution's student government association.
 The Board of Regents approves or denies requests in the Spring (for a Fall effective date).

 - Athletic fee $146

 - Institutional fee $295 ($147.50 if 4 total hours or less)

 For detailed information on Mandatory Fees, please click here.

 Students whose registration is ONLY for classes that are not scheduled on campus in Valdosta will be assessed the following mandatory fees each semester (fees are not subject to waiver).
 This includes registration for online classes.